dgarnitz/vectorflow/README.md

 ### Request & Response Payload

 All requests require an HTTP Header with `Authorization` key which is the same as your `INTERNAL_API_KEY` env var that you defined before (see above).
-You must pass your vector database api key with the HTTP Header `X-VectorDB-Key` and the embedding api key with `X-EmbeddingAPI-Key`.
+You must pass your vector database api key with the HTTP Header `X-VectorDB-Key` if you are running a connecting to a cloud-based instance of a vector DB, and the embedding api key with `X-EmbeddingAPI-Key` if you are using OpenAI.
+HuggingFace Sentence Transformer embeddings do not require an api key, but you must follow the above steps to run the container with the model you need.

-VectorFlow currently supports OpenAI ADA embeddings and Pinecone, Qdrant, Weaviate, and Milvus vector databases.
+VectorFlow currently supports Pinecone, Qdrant, Weaviate, and Milvus vector databases.

 To check the status of a `job`, make a `GET` request to this endpoint: `/jobs/<int:job_id>/status`.
 The response will be in the form: